PRATAP-KUMAR/auto-click-connect-buttons/README.md

 - **What is this repo for**

-  - Its a side-project for my practice using React
+  - Its a takehome assignment to create a Chrome Extension

-- **How long did you take to build this web app**
+- **How long did you take to build this extension*

   - 3 Days